1. They’re small and hard to read

 # 6. They’re inconsistently located

-# 7. They don’t make room for hint text
+# 7. They don’t make room for hint text inside the input

 # 9. They don’t actually save space